akash-network/awesome-akash/xmrig/README.md

 The biggest factor to control speed of mining is using RANDOMX_MODE=fast or RANDOMX_MODE=light.

-Set `RANDOMX_MODE=fast` to maximize your speed and use the most amount of resources possible/expensive.
+Set `RANDOMX_MODE=fast` to maximize your speed and use the most amount of resources possible / highest price.
+Requires at least 3Gi of Memory for providers with = 1 NUMA node.
-Requires at least 4.5Gi of Memory for providers with > 1 NUMA node.
+Requires at least 4.75Gi of Memory for providers with > 1 NUMA node.

-Set `RANDOMX_MODE=light` to use the smallest amount of resources possible/cheapest.
+Set `RANDOMX_MODE=light` to use the smallest amount of resources / lowest price.
-Use as little as 0.01 and 128Mi of Memory for a deployment
+Requires at least 0.1Gi of Memory for all providers.

 ## Configure xmrig options